About

 who are loyal to the Holy Father and the Church's

-Magisterium, need a secular vehicle by which we can
+Magisterium, need a secular vehicle by which we can:

-confirm what we know to be true, check what we think
+confirm what we know to be true

-is true among friends, and ask among these friends
+is true among friends, and

 those "questions" that seem too embarrassing

 to us, but not to our friends.
-You, the visitor are

 wonderfully created in the image and likeness of

 Jesus!
-Your questions, if they are sincere, are NEVER
+Your questions, if they are sincere, are never

 dumb!